 Breastfeeding is good for babies.
 It

 protects them from many infections.
-While it is still not clear if breastmilk protects babies from SARS-CoV-2, the virus that causes COVID-19.
+It is not proven that breastmilk protects babies from SARS-CoV-2, the virus that causes COVID-19.
 However, several studies have found antibodies that target the virus in human milk.
 In addition, breastfed infants are generally less likely to have severe respiratory symptoms when they get sick.

 Breastfeeding is good for moms.
 Hormones released in the mother's body during breastfeeding promote wellness and can relieve stress and anxiety.

 Breast milk is readily available.
 No purchase necessary!